Andrepereira2001/feup-lbaw-2021/ebd.md

 | Isolation level | Isolation level of the transaction. |
 | `Complete SQL Code`                                   ||

+## Annex A. Complete SQL Code

-### 5. Complete SQL Code
+### 4. SQL Code

+> The database scripts are included in this annex to the EBD component.
+>
+> The database creation script and the population script should be presented as separate elements.
+> The creation script includes the code necessary to build (and rebuild) the database.
-> The database script must also include the SQL to populate a database with test data with an amount of tuples suitable for testing and with plausible values for the fields of the database.
+> The population script includes an amount of tuples suitable for testing and with plausible values for the fields of the database.
-> This code should also be included in the group's git repository as an SQL script, and a link include here.
+> This code should also be included in the group's git repository and links included here.

-#### 5.1.
+### A.1.
 Database schema

-#### 5.2.
+### A.2.
 Database population

 ---